ghoulmann/raspberry_pi_gifted/gifted.md

 Power Supply Unit (PSU)
 -----------------------

-{draw:frame} Like a full PC PSU, a Raspberry Pi PSU does two things:
+Like a full PC PSU, a Raspberry Pi PSU does two things:

 1. it transforms alternating current (the power drawn from the wall socket) into direct current (the power provided